Table of Contents

 - Other restrictions: Any additional rules you have for your tenants should go here.

-Now that your tenant has signed the lease agreement as is living comfortably in your home, you can breathe a little and relax.
+Now that your tenant has signed the lease agreement and is living comfortably in your home, you can breathe a little and relax.
 The hard part is done.

 However, this doesn’t mean that your property will run on autopilot from here.
 You’ll still need to provide regular maintenance for your home and also perform safety checkups, which include air filters for your HVAC systems.
 Here’s a good resource to follow if you need a maintenance guide.